 Currently in: Phase I/II

-Our herpes gene therapy works similarly to our HIV gene therapy.
-Broadly neutralizing antibodies that bind to HSV 1 & 2 can be constantly produced and secreted into the bloodstream in hopes of eliminating the transmission and symptoms of HSV.
+Broadly neutralizing antibodies that bind to HSV 1 & 2 can be constantly produced and secreted into the bloodstream in hopes of minimizing or eliminating the transmission and symptoms of HSV.

 Currently in: Phase I/II